 First, Change Your Mindset

 If you’ve ever tried shedding a few pounds, you know it wasn’t an overnight process, but a series of choices made one at a time, day after day until you reached your goal.
 Then, having achieved your goal weight, you must continue making conscious choices — though not as many, or as rigidly as before.

-See, far too often we think of reducing clutter as a one-time event, but you didn’t lose weight (or train for that 5k, write your research paper, or plan your wedding) all in the course of one long afternoon or weekend.
-You did it a little at a time, methodically.
+Far too often we think of reducing clutter as a one-time event, but you don’t lose weight (or train for a 5k, write a research paper, or plan a wedding) all in the course of one long afternoon or weekend.
+You do it a little at a time, methodically.
 That’s how you need to work at reducing clutter, too.

 Next, Adopt This Routine

 When you begin thinking of reducing clutter as a process, every step you take toward your goal is empowering.
 The key is don’t overthink it.

 If your home is particularly chaotic, it’s easy to get overwhelmed.
 But that’s like focusing on trying to lose 50 pounds at once, rather than focusing on one pound at a time.

 The steps in this routine address the worst cluttered areas in most homes.
 If you need a more thorough, room-by-room plan to get rid of clutter, check out my free home organizing series.